jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Bugfix: Don’t include the content of the conf/ directory in the jar
 - Bugfix: The count lines script searches in the wrong directory for source files
 - Bugfix: Flush pending server responses on connection close
-- Bugfix: Don’t send keep-alive packages on closing connections
+- Bugfix: Don’t sent keep-alive packages on closing connections
 - Bugfix: Fixed wrong table name in BBox queries
 - Bugfix: The spatial index was not built during compactification
 - Bugfix: Remove also empty memtables from unflushed table list